fbie/dotnet-threading-benchmarks/Readme.md

 # Benchmarking .Net Threading Primitives #

-Last updated by fbie@itu.dk, 2018-02-27.
+Last updated by flbm@simcorp.com, 2019-11-13.

 A small set of benchmarks to determine the cost of

 1. Initializing and computing `Lazy<T>` objects with different thread-safety settings;
 2. Initializing and running `Task<T>` objects;
-3. Primitive locking; and
+3. Primitive locking;
-4. Succeeding and Failing calls to `Interlocked.CompareExchange()`.
+4. Succeeding and Failing calls to `Interlocked.CompareExchange()`; and
+5. Creating and calling a closure and a lambda.

 Both, the computations in `Lazy<T>` and `Task<T>` from 1. and 2. only return constant values.